The Loadposition Command

 If you prefer to use the Loadmodule Command then simply interchange loadmodule for loadposition in the above syntax.

-The Content - Load Position Plugin must be enabled for you￼ to be able to use either Command.
+The Content - Load Modules Plugin must be enabled for you￼ to be able to use either Command.

 "To insert a module inside an article, use the command, as follows:

 - Edit the articles where you want this module to appear and insert the text in the article at the place where you want the module."

 Select Extensions > Modules from the menu at the top of the website Dashboard.